mallocator/gulp-international/readme.md

 Default: ```true```

 This enables warning to be printed out if any tokens are missing.

+### cache

+Type: boolean
+Default: ```true```

+This enables caching of dictionaries, so that reruns of the plugin will not have to read in the translation tokens again.
+Depending on your configuration you might want to disable caching based on how your livereloads are configured.

 ## Feature Ideas for the future